wpsharks/ubuntu-bootstrap/README.md

 1. Customize `/bootstrap/installer` and the associated setup files that it calls upon, which are located in: `/assets/setups/*`. _**Note:** If you go this route, there really is no reason to customize `/vg-bootstrap`.
 You can leave it as-is._

-2. Instead of working with the more complex installer, you can keep things simple and add your customizations to the `/vg-bootstrap` script, which is a very simple starting point.
+2. Or, instead of working with the more complex installer, you can keep things simple and add your customizations to the `/vg-bootstrap` script, which is a very simple starting point.
 The `/vg-bootstrap` runs whenever you type `vagrant up`, so this is a logical choice for beginners. _**Note:** If you go this route, you can simply choose not to run `/bootstrap/installer`, because all of your customizations will be in the `/vg-bootstrap`; i.e., there will be no reason to run the installer._

 ##### When you're done with your customizations, type: